t7yang/dark-lavender/README.md

 - [Customizing a Color Theme](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme)
 - [VSLook](https://marketplace.visualstudio.com/items?itemName=sudoaugustin.vslook)

-Said if you want a lighter editor background color, you can add this into your VSCode setting file:
+Said if you want a lighter editor background color, you can add this to your VSCode setting file:

 ```json
 {